AlexanderSWilliams/Anti-IP-License/README.md

 “Derivative work” refers to any derivative work of the Original work that is also Licensable IP.

-“Covered work” means the Original work or any Derivative work.

-"Public Covered work" is any "Covered work" that was publicly distributed, performed, displayed, transmitted, or made available.
+"Public Derivative work" is any "Derivative work" that was publicly distributed, performed, displayed, transmitted, or made available.

 **Acceptance**